 Other pieces of evidence to include with your claim are your medical bills, including bills for doctor visits, medication, and hospitalization, and any documents that show the wages and other compensation you lost because of the accident.
 This evidence can include pay stubs and paperwork showing your leave from work to recover.
 If you are seeking compensation for other damages, such as the need for mental health care services, include those bills as well.

-How an Personal Injury Lawyer Can Help Your Claim Reach a Successful Settlement
+How an Personal Injury Lawyer in Georgia Can Help Your Claim Reach a Successful Settlement

 When you are suffering from an injury, your top priority should be your recovery.
 Take the time to rest, complete necessary medical procedures and therapies, and focus on your health.
 Your lawyer can handle the difficult parts of pursuing a personal injury claim on your behalf.